hep-mirrors/sherpa/Manual/source/manual/introduction.rst

 Sherpa is a modular program.
-This reflects the paradigm of Monte Carlo event generation, with the full simulation is split into well defined event phases, based on QCD factorization theorems.
+This reflects the paradigm of Monte Carlo event generation, with the full simulation split into well defined event phases, based on QCD factorization theorems.
 Accordingly, each module encapsulates a different aspect of event generation for high-energy particle reactions.
 It resides within its own namespace